Pepsi Twist

 Pepsi Twist, also marketed as Pepsi Lemon Twist, is a lemon-flavored version of the regular Pepsi Cola soft drink, marketed by PepsiCo.
 The drink was test marketed in 2000 and launched in November 2001 in the United States, around the same time as its rival The Coca-Cola Company's Coca-Cola with Lemon, although has since been discontinued in America.
 Pepsi Twist has been marketed in other regions around the world, including no-calorie variants Diet Pepsi Twist/Pepsi Twist Light (Diet Pepsi) and Pepsi Twist Zero Sugar (Pepsi Zero Sugar), and continues to be sold in parts of South America and Europe.

 Precursor

-Bottled lemon-flavored Pepsi cola dates back to 1975.
+Bottled lemon-flavored Pepsi dates back to 1975.
 The first incarnation of Pepsi Light was cola and lemon flavor with 50% fewer calories.
 It was soon replaced with lemon-flavored diet cola of the same name in the 1970s and 1980s in the United States called Pepsi Light, which was lemon-flavored by necessity to counteract the aftertaste of the artificial sweetener saccharin.
 When aspartame became more widely available, the lemon flavoring was removed from the newly rechristened Diet Pepsi in 1983.